Skip to main content

 Lifestyle Tips

-Include iron-rich foods such as lean red meat, poultry, fish, beans and fortified cereals.
-Pair this with vitamin C to improve absorption.
-Avoid tea or coffee with meals, as they can reduce iron absorption.
+Include iron-rich foods such as lean red meat, poultry, fish, beans, and fortified cereals.
+Pair iron-rich foods with vitamin C sources to enhance absorption.
+Avoid drinking tea or coffee with meals, as they can reduce iron absorption.

 Frequently Asked Questions